 If you wish to start from seed, this process begins much earlier.
-You need to stratify your seeds to get them to germinate.
-To do this, place the seeds to be planted into a bed of damp peat moss, damp paper towels, or moistened sand and place them in the refrigerator for 3 months.
+It would help if you stratified your seeds to get them to germinate.
+To do this, place the seeds into a bed of damp peat moss, damp paper towels, or moistened sand and place them in the refrigerator for 3 months.

 After they have gone through 3 months of 35-40 degree temperatures, you can plant your seeds into small pots.
 Maintain a soil temperature of 70 degrees to induce germination, and keep the soil lightly moistened.

-All in all, you will need to start your grape seed stratifying in the fall months, plant them in winter, and have them hardened off as early in the spring as possible.
-So prepare well in advance for your future vines!
+You will need to start your grape seed stratifying in the fall months, plant them in winter, and have them hardened off as early in the spring as possible.
+So prepare well in advance for your future grape vine cultivation!

 Where To Plant Grapes

-Your location needs to be prepared with a support well in advance.
-You can use a trellis, an arbor, or any number of other types of support structure, but it needs to be there when you plant your vine.
+Your location needs to be prepared with support for your bare-root vines well in advance.
+You can use a trellis, an arbor, or any number of other types of support structures, but it needs to be there when you plant your grape vine.

-Depending on the variety, you’ll need a minimum of 6 feet of space between plants.
+Depending on the variety of bare root vines, you’ll need a minimum of 6 feet of space between plants.
 Some varieties require even more.
 This allows for plenty of room for the deep roots to spread.

-Opting for container growing?
-If so, your container must be at least a 15-gallon sized container.
+Opting for a container to grow grapes?
+If so, your container must be at least a 15-gallon-sized container.
 Avoid dark-colored containers that will heat up in direct sunlight, or if you must use those, ensure the container itself remains shaded.
 These will still require a support structure.